 For Trout Spey applications, Scandi heads are useful for delicate presentations with soft hackles and dry flies on outfits using heads of 270 grains or greater.
 For lighter outfits, hybrid heads are sufficiently delicate and more versatile.

-Scandi heads suitable for Trout Spey include: Rio Scandi Short, Rio Single Hand Spey and Airflo Rage.
-And since they are made for 'touch and go' casts, they are usually used 30-50 grains lighter than the Skagit head used on an outfit.
+Scandi heads suitable for Trout Spey include the Rio Single Hand Spey and Scientific Anglers Trout Creek for single hand rods, and the Rio Scandi Short and Airflo Rage for double handers.
+Since these heads are made for 'touch and go' casts, they are usually used 30-50 grains lighter than the Skagit head used on the same rod.